-Each entry must be accompanied by a written narrative that contains a goal, strategy statement, and objectives stating how the submitted project addressed a need or helped solve a problem.
-This narrative must clearly outline the rationale for the projects and measurable outcomes obtained.
+Each entry must be accompanied by a written narrative that contains a goal, a strategy statement, and objectives stating how the submitted project addressed a need or helped solve a problem.
+This narrative must clearly outline the rationale for the project and measurable outcomes obtained.

 The narrative is your opportunity to tell the judges your story; help them understand the situation you and your institution faced.
 The narrative is as important as the supporting materials because it provides the foundation of your submission.

-With the exception of The Robert G. Fenley Writing Award* entries, all narratives should be double-spaced; Times New Roman or Arial 12-point font; no more than four (4) pages in length; and include the following components:
+With the exception of the Robert G. Fenley Writing Award entries*, all narratives should be double-spaced; Times New Roman, Arial, or Calibri 12-point font; no more than four (4) pages in length; and include the following components: